Last updated on May 12th, 2023 at 04:43 pm

 Talking about climate change or climate policy may seem a bit strange and unusual in view of the widespread attack of coronavirus around the world and human life.
 When all of us are facing the question of life and death.
 There is a danger of the global economy collapsing, are we still right to think about climate policy?

-The Coronavirus has infected more than 13 million people worldwide and killed more than 1lakhs people.
+The Coronavirus has infected more than 13 million people worldwide and killed more than 1lakh people.

 So should we fight this disease now or think about climate policy?

-According to statistics, the last five years and the entire decade has been the hottest on earth.
+According to statistics, the last five years and the entire decade have been the hottest on earth.

 Due to the sudden change in weather in climate, the incidence of flu is continuously increasing.
 Scientists said that the flu is reaching densely populated areas due to extreme.
 Weather fluctuations and that by 2050, influenza cases in large cities will increase by 20% -30%.

 While all countries of the world must reduce carbon emissions and emphasize pure energy options (solar, wind and small hydro projects).
-It is also important to understand that tampering with nature means changing climate, COVID -19 Pandemic is equivalent to inviting flu-like threats.
+It is also important to understand that tampering with nature means changing the climate, COVID-19 Pandemic is equivalent to inviting flu-like threats.

 How long the Corona crisis will last in India and how much it will affect our economy is not yet clear.
 But it is certain that it can seriously hurt our socio-economic conditions.
 In such a situation, making its impact on global climate policy.
 Protecting the interests of the country should be the first priority of the government after the Corona crisis.